 The most common form of hyperthyroidism is

 Graves disease.
-Graves disease occurs when your own immune system produces antibodies that stimulate the thyroid gland to overproduce thyroid hormone.
+Graves disease is an autoimmune disorder.
+The body's own immune system produces antibodies that stimulate the thyroid gland to overproduce thyroid hormone.
 Hyperthyroidism can be the result of other conditions, such as:

 Treatment of hyperthyroidism can lead to the opposite condition,